Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Q: Where are my Ebony Vampires??
 I want to die more!!

 A: So about the Ebony Vamps, Vampire Collection does reduce the amount of Ebony Vamps while making the Dawnguard bosses stronger.
-At the same time, Real Configurable Names gives names to otherwise nameless npcs.
-The combination of these two seem to be masking Ebony Vamps.
 They aren't gone.
 If you wanna check somewhere specific, go to Forebears Holdout.
 I looked at the record.
 There is one there.
-However, it still might not look like it, because of the combo of those two mods

 Q: How do I fast travel?